 Complete legal procedures

-Your lawyer and notary will finalize the paperwork.
-Pay any taxes, registration fees, and the balance of the property price.
+Your lawyer and public notary will prepare and sign all legal paperwork.
+You’ll need to pay any outstanding taxes, registration fees, and the remaining balance of the property price.

 Register the property

-Officially register the property in your name with the local land registry.
-Keep all documents, including the title deed, for your records.
+Officially register the property in your name with the local land registry or cadastre office.
+Keep all documents, including the title deed, receipts, and contracts, for your records.

 Obtain residency (if applicable)